palaciodaniel/palaciodaniel/README.md

     </tr>
     <tr align="center" bgcolor="DCDCDC">
         <td><a href="https://github.com/palaciodaniel/typing_test_on_jupyter_notebook">Typing Speed Test</a></td>
         <td>A program that will output a random text to copy.
-Once you finish, you will be informed about your typing speed and how precise your writing was.</td>
+Once you finish, you will be informed about your typing speed and how precise your writing was. <a href="https://youtu.be/fSsB1zb3R0g">This video</a> shows what you can expect if you decide to it.</td>
         <td align="left">
                 <ul>
                     <li>Jupyter Notebook</li>